archerdave/e15/p2/README.md

 + Production URL: <http://e15p2.dharvill.me>

 ## Outside resources
-*your list of outside resources go here*
+*No resources used, as of yet.*

 ## Notes for instructor
-*any notes for me to refer to while grading; if none, omit this section*
+*No notes for the instructor at this time.*